GoobyFRS/bluebotpc-web/pages/features.md

 ## BlueBotPC Data Centers

-We deploy your Website on the [Akamai Global Cloud Network](https://www.linode.com/global-infrastructure/) by Linode!
+Our Compute hardware is operated by the [Akamai Global Cloud Network](https://www.linode.com/global-infrastructure/).
+This provides frictionless PCI and SOC II complaince as well as world-class hardware and networking!

 - Fremont, CA (us-west)
 - **Dallas, TX** (us-central)